Skip to main content

 db.user.create({ id: '2', name: 'Bob', email: 'bob@example.com', role: 'user' });

-// Generate handlers from the db
+// Generate REST handlers automatically from the model

 export const handlers = [